toxiclibs.js

 • THREE - features to ease use with Three.js

-• utils - the utils package
+• util - the util package

 This section will occassionally be expanded on.
 If you have a suggestion, or have a question on how something works, feel free to leave an issue and I am quick to respond.